jweaker/typing-test/README.md

 # typing-test
-an extremely minimalistic transparent typing test made with electron and heavly inspired by monkeytype
+an extremely minimalistic transparent typing test made with electron and heavley inspired by monkeytype